Advanced Additive

 Approach to research

-We have brought together from four UK universities a multidisciplinary team of experts and early career researchers whose expertise is essential for a successful outcome.
-They comprise clinicians in maxillofacial and oral surgery and scientists and engineers in additive manufacturing (3D printing), reconstructive science, biomaterials, colour science, and imaging.
-Our approach throughout is patient-centred.
+The project has brought together experts and early career researchers from four UK universities.
+The team comprises clinicians in maxillofacial and oral surgery and scientists and engineers in additive manufacturing (3D printing), reconstructive science, biomaterials, colour science, and imaging.
+Our approach at every stage is patient centred.

 Project outcomes

-The results of the research will be delivered mainly through two NHS Foundation Trusts (Manchester University FT and Guy’s and St Thomas’ FT, London) and will support regional NHS networks for prosthetic services and charities.
-We will work with local SMEs to facilitate sustainable research development and further investment.
-We will share our technological innovations with the clinical, scientific, and engineering communities, and especially with developing countries with limited resources.
+Working with two NHS Foundation Trusts (Manchester University FT and Guy’s and St Thomas’ FT, London), this research will support regional NHS networks for prosthetic services and charities.
+We will work with small and medium enterprises to develop sustainable research and further investment.
+We will share our technological innovations with the clinical, scientific, and engineering communities, and especially with developing countries.